kumarsuraj345678/Weather-Now/README.md

 ## 📄 Description

 The Weather Now provides real-time weather updates and air quality information for any city.
 Users can search for a city to get the current weather conditions, including temperature, humidity, wind speed, and a weather description.
+The app features a temperature unit toggle that allows users to switch between Fahrenheit and Celsius displays.
 The app also displays the local time and air quality with a corresponding description.

 ## 🛠️ Technologies Used